 Plot:

-The "Durchfallen" Mirror: The conflict between Rick and the Governor becomes a mirror for the conflict between you and Jamaal.
-Jamaal sees the Governor as a savvy businessman, willing to do anything to protect his interests, while you view him as a ruthless tyrant.
+The "Durchfallen" Mirror: The conflict between Rick and the Governor becomes a mirror for the conflict between John and Jamaal.
+Jamaal sees the Governor as a savvy businessman, willing to do anything to protect his interests, while John view him as a ruthless tyrant.

 Dave's Strategic Genius: Dave uses his analytical skills to devise a plan to defend the prison, but his paranoia leads him to suggest extreme measures that Rick rejects.
 The rejection frustrates him, because the long term data supports his conclusions.
-He suggests that Rick's team and your team will be able to save the most amount of people through his plan.
+He suggests that Rick's team and John's team will be able to save the most amount of people through his plan.

 Ian's Powers Grow: Ian begins to experiment with his ability to control the dead, but his powers are unstable and unpredictable.
 He accidentally unleashes a horde of walkers on the prison, forcing the two groups to fight together.